 The more experienced you are with running, the more time you can probably afford to spend with the jogging component of your warm-up.
 If you’re less experienced with running — or you’re in a more intense strength training cycle — opt for the less intense option for both jogging and sprinting.

 If sprinting isn’t for you, simply focus on your jogging.
 Gradually add volume to your running program until you’re comfortably able to integrate 20 to 40-minute low-intensity jogs into your program two or three times a week.

 Ultimately, if you’re a strength athlete, you might opt to experiment with different forms of running to see how they impact your strength training.
 Does going on a 15-minute jog a few times a week make you feel generally better and more able to get after it in the gym?
 Fantastic.
 Or, you might decide that two or three running-based HIIT sessions a week feels better.

 Same goes for if you’re a runner.
-Try upping the ante of your strength training to see what works best for you.
+Try upping the ante of your strength training — perhaps with the accommodating resistance from the ARENA Platform — to see what works best for you.
 You might find that the harder you go in the weight room, the harder you can hit the trails.
 Just make sure you’re being smart about your programming — and then really, everybody wins.